OSVR/SteamVR-OSVR/README.md

 ### Prerequisites
 - [CMake][] v3.1 or newer, latest version always recommended
 - A compiler supporting C++11
 	- On Windows, Visual Studio 2013 recommended.
 	- Recent compilers on Linux are fine too.
-	- Mac OS X not tested/supported yet - feel free to pitch in and help change this!
+	- XCode and clang on OS X will build this project.
 - Somehow create or acquire a build of the following (make sure the bits match for everything that's not header-only):
 	- [OSVR-Core][]
 		- Client libraries are sufficient if you're building from scratch for this purpose only.